Swivel-Finance/ubiquitous-language/README.md

 * Duration - Timestamp indicating the the length of time this Order is valid.
 Used to calculate an Agreement's release.
 * Expiry - Timestamp marking this Order's expiration

+### Notes (@rob)
-(should we explicitly store "rate" off-chain?
-The alternative is just store principal/interest and it is implied.)@rob
+Should we explicitly store "rate" off-chain?
+This wouldn't be signed, just for convenience.
+The alternative is just store principal/interest and it is implied.
+Should we explicitly store "time" off-chain?
+This similarly wouldn't be signed.

 ### Volume
 All Orders expose an amount which can be filled, wholly or partially, by an Agreement.
 This will be represented by